Syrup36/Senior-Project-Design-Doc/vault/concept.md

 - In a cave
 - At the top of a hill
 - Resting on a hiking trail
+> These locations / names are subject to change as I develop the game

 Each person will have a "description" of them in a submenu, that will hint at their current location as well as their personality.